 Dr. Finn criticizes Ms. Jones for moving and gesturing with her right hand.
 It is important to note that there is a difference in using the right hand to gesture to someone versus actually being touched by an individual.
-While RSD can cause significant hypersensitivity and pain when touched by something even as light as a cloth, one cannot conclude that by the simple act of moving the hand thru the air there would be no pain in the affected extremities or no experience of pain when touched.
+While RSD can cause terrific hypersensitivity and pain when touched by something even as light as a cloth, one cannot conclude that by the simple act of moving the hand thru the air there would be no pain in the affected extremities or no experience of pain when touched.
 That appears to be Dr. Finn's claim on page 4 of his report.

-On one hand, he is claiming she is exaggerating, and on the other hand he criticizes her for no facial grimacing during the time she was clasping her hand, indicating she felt no discomfort.
-I would point out that the activity of having her hand hang down rather than holding it up, actually makes symptoms worse.
-See: The International Research Foundation for RSD/CRPS has promulgated the Clinical Practice Guidelines, Third Edition by Dr. Anthony Kirkpatrick, MD/PhD4.
+On the one hand, he is claiming she is exaggerating, and on the other hand he criticizes her for no facial grimacing during the time she was clasping her hand, indicating she felt no discomfort.
+I would point out that hanging the hand down rather than holding it, actually makes symptoms worse.
+See The International Research Foundation for RSD/CRPS has promulgated the Clinical Practice Guidelines, Third Edition by Dr. Anthony Kirkpatrick, MD/PhD.
 By holding her hand she is actually guarding it, instead of letting it swing loose, where it can bump into something or something can bump into it.
-Therefore, the behavior of holding her hand is actually more consistent with true and legitimate reflex sympathetic pain.
-(I think you could probably find some articles on this).
+Therefore, the behavior of holding her hand is actually more